Skip to content

 Our careers service works to support current students and recent graduates to find and maintain the career of their dreams.
 We work with careers tutors from each course area to ensure that careers activities specific to your programmes and future profession come to you.
 Each year, primarily for second and third-year students, we hold an annual radiography careers fair, hosted online in 2020, to which we invite various NHS trusts to come and showcase their organisations.

-Apply for this course through UCAS (the University and College Admissions Service) by UCAS January deadline in the year of entry.
+Apply for this course through UCAS (the University and College Admissions Service) by 30 April 2025 (for 2025 entry).

 View all Close all